luncheon/comparator-factory-factory/README.md

 # comparator-factory-factory

 Create comparison functions to be used for sorting arrays.
+This is a dedicated tiny library, not aiming at a [framework](http://discuss.joelonsoftware.com/default.asp?joel.3.219431.12).

 ## Features